The Importance Of Fighting For Grades In College

 Yesterday I got an assignment back and I got a 9 out of 10.
 That is a pretty decent score as far as grades go, especially since there are tons of points in the class and assignments like this one are only worth 15% of the grade.
 Alas, I still fought for that point, because my work was done correctly and I deserve to be compensated correctly for the time and effort I put into my work.
 Today on the blog I am talking about a sore topic for many college students–fighting for the grades they deserve.

-Thankfully, this wasn’t much of a fight.
+Thankfully, this wasn't much of a fight.
 The professor was very nice about the mistake and fixed it right away when I showed him the evidence.
-In high school a point or two often seemed petty to argue over.
+In high school, a point or two often seemed petty to argue over.
 People often looked at people who got high scores and scoffed at them when they went to inquire about a potentially higher score or an answer that was incorrectly marked wrong.
 I have to say that I used to be one of those people as well.
-I used to think this was quite petty and that in the bigger picture these things shouldn’t matter.
+I used to think this was quite petty and that in the bigger picture these things shouldn't matter.
 That was until last semester.

 Last semester I took a class and on quite a few of the earlier assignments I got grades like 48/50.
 At the moment these were great grades.
-I mean, that’s a 96%.
-I didn’t feel any emotion about these grades until the end of the semester when I ended up with 880-something points out of 1,000.
+I mean, that's a 96%.
+I didn't feel any emotion about these grades until the end of the semester when I ended up with 880-something points out of 1,000.
 Essentially I ended being just a few points away from being rounded up to 900 points (and therefore an A in the course).
-After the final grades came out, I of course racked my brain and wondered what could have been if I had challenged these points when they happened.
+After the final grades came out, I, of course, racked my brain and wondered what could have been if I had challenged these points when they happened.

 So today, I stand, a changed person.
 Your grade in college is your livelihood.
-Your grade is so important to so many aspects of college life, your GPA, scholarships, etc. Sure, a few points here and there might not matter much in the moment, but looking back you could end up with the short end of the stick because you didn’t stick up for yourself.
+Your grade is so important to so many aspects of college life, your GPA, scholarships, etc. Sure, a few points here and there might not matter much at the moment, but looking back you could end up with the short end of the stick because you didn't stick up for yourself.

 When it comes to grades in college it is often about more than just one or two points Here are my tips for dealing with grade disputes and actually fighting for the grades you deserve in college.